kaustav-goswami/gem5-resources/README.md

 # gem5 Resources

+This is a modified gem5-resource repository forked from the original google source.
+The new repository on github has missing stuff due to which I am maintaining this and original source in this repository.

 This repository contains the sources needed to compile the gem5 resources.
 The compiled resources are found in the gem5 resources bucket, http://dist.gem5.org/dist.
 Though these resources are not needed to compile or